 We specialize in legacy Indramat motion control components.
 Chances are, if you use Indramat motion control, you’ve thought about testing them at some point.
 It might have been when you stumbled into a cabinet and opened it to find a servo older than yourself.
 Is this thing still performing as it should? you might have wondered.

-You can test them.
+You can test those components.

 Disturbance rejection and profile tracking are the most popular approaches to use when testing motion control for performance, since they cover the broadest range of applications.
 Disturbance rejection testing measures the motion controller’s ability to adapt to external disturbances.
 Initially, a load torque will be applied to the system, held for a brief period, and then released.
 From that point, the response of the controller is measured by the variables of maximum speed and settling time, which is the amount of time between when the disturbance occurs and when the speed returns to stable band around the target speed.
 Overly tuned controllers will produce longer settling times due to their tendency to very gradually decease oscillation around the target speed before finally settling.